-When your puppy arrives, your first priorities are most likely bonding, potty training, initial vet visits, and getting their food and stomach situation handled.
+When your puppy arrives, your first priorities will be bonding, potty training, vet visits, and getting their food and stomach settled.

-- Crate Training.
-From day one / week one, it's great to get your puppy comfortable with their crate.
-They need to know that it is a safe space for them to rest and recover from all of the stimulation that exists inside and outside your home.
+- From day one, it's important to get your puppy comfortable with their crate.
+They need to know that it's a safe space for them to rest and recover from all of the stimulation that exists inside and outside their new home.
 Puppies sleep A LOT, and you will want a break from time to time for errands, chores, or work.
 If you can place your puppy in their crate during that time, life will be better for you, and safe for your puppy.

 - Crate training from an early age can also help your puppy not have separation anxiety when you need to leave for extended periods of time.

-- All commands are not created equal.
+- Commands are not created equal.
 Some commands could save your puppy's life.

 - Name -- Teaching your puppy their name is a good place to start, and will come quite naturally, as you're likely to be saying it often while you pet them, feed them, and take them potty.
 When they go potty you can say things like "Good boy, Grayson" "Good Potty Outside!" to celebrate their action, and reinforce the behavior.
 Early on, have treats ready and when your puppy gives you their attention, especially after you say their name, give them a treat.
 This is the start of developing good recall.